hanwzhang/hanwzhang.github.io/content/authors/admin/_index.md

     url: https://www.middlebury.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a senior at Middlebury College pursuing double majors in Sociology and Psychology.
-I am enthusiastic about data-driven work in the policy world and enjoy applying my data science knowledge to answer research questions about education and immigration, as well as solve real-world challenges in communication and marketing.
+I am enthusiastic about data-driven work in the policy world and enjoy applying my data science knowledge to answer research questions about education and immigration, as well as solve real-world challenges in understanding social beliefs and public opinion.

 # Interests to show in About widget
 interests: